 In an air circuit breaker, we use the air as an arc quenching medium.
-The air has several advantages over the oil as an arc extinguishing medium.
+The air has several advantages over oil as an arc extinguishing medium.
 These are as follows:

 - The risk of fire and maintenance associated with the use of oil is eliminated.

-- Mechanical stresses that set up due to gas pressure and oil movement are eliminated.
+- Mechanical stresses that are set up due to gas pressure and oil movement are eliminated.

-- The cost of regular oil replacement due to deterioration of oil with successive breaking operation is absent.
+- The cost of regular oil replacement due to deterioration of oil with successive breaking operations is absent.

 Air Circuit Breaker Working Principle

 In the air circuit breakers, we extinguish the arc by increasing its resistance.
-We lengthen the arc with the help of arc runners, arc chutes, and its resistance is increased by cooling, splitting, and lengthening.
+We lengthen the arc with the help of arc runners, and arc chutes and its resistance is increased by cooling, splitting, and lengthening.

-The arc resistance is increased to such a value that the voltage drop across the arc becomes more than system voltage, and the arc is extinguished at current zero instant of AC wave.
+The arc resistance is increased to such a value that the voltage drop across the arc becomes more than the system voltage, and the arc is extinguished at a current zero instant of AC wave.
 We can classify the ACB breaker into two types, namely: